TensorRL-QAS: Reinforcement learning with tensor networks for improved quantum architecture search: Scalability bottlenecks: Analysis of quantum simulator

 A crucial consideration for real-world implementation is that reinforcement learning agents typically require multiple episodes to converge to optimal policies.
 If training necessitates an average of 10,000 episodes, as is common in complex RL tasks, the total computation time for RL-QAS becomes entirely intractable.
 With each episode requiring up to 10 seconds of statevector calculation for $N=12$ qubits, the complete training process could require approximately 100,000 seconds (over 27 hours) of computation time solely for statevector calculations.
 This computational burden effectively precludes scaling to larger, more practical quantum systems where 12+ qubits would be required.

 In stark contrast, the right panel demonstrates TensorRL-QAS's superior performance characteristics.
 TensorRL-QAS requires substantially shallower circuits to achieve comparable results, with maximum depths of only about 100 compared to 400 for baseline methods.
 More importantly, computation times remain under 0.5 seconds even for $N=12$ qubits, reducing the projected training time for 10,000 episodes to approximately 5,000 seconds (less than 1.5 hours).
-This dramatic improvement stems from TensorRL-QAS's innovative "warm start" approach, which leverages matrix product states (MPS) for parameterized quantum circuit (PQC) initialization.
+This dramatic improvement stems from TensorRL-QAS's innovative ``warm start'' approach, which leverages matrix product states (MPS) for parameterized quantum circuit (PQC) initialization.

 The warm start strategy enables TensorRL-QAS to converge to solutions in significantly fewer steps, creating a computational advantage that increases with qubit count.
-By effectively mapping the tensor network representation to quantum circuit parameters, TensorRL-QAS addresses one of the primary obstacles in quantum machine learning scalability.
+By effectively mapping the tensor network representation to quantum circuit parameters, {TensorRL-QAS takes a step forward to addresses one of the primary obstacles in quantum architecture search i.e. scalability}.
 This initialization method bypasses the exponential growth in statevector computation time that plagues conventional approaches, making TensorRL-QAS substantially more suitable for practical quantum applications requiring larger qubit systems.

 The logarithmic scale in the figure clearly illustrates the magnitude of this advantage, with the baseline method showing steep growth curves across all qubit counts.
 At the same time, TensorRL-QAS maintains relatively modest computation times even as system size increases.
 These results strongly suggest that tensor network initialization strategies represent a promising direction for overcoming limitations in quantum machine learning approaches, potentially enabling quantum advantage in practical applications that would otherwise remain computationally intractable using conventional methods.